 Pursuant to the compensation and services agreement, we pay an annual fee to Majestic and Majestic provides to us the services of all affiliated executive, administrative, legal, accounting, clerical and property management personnel, as well as property acquisition, sale and lease consulting and brokerage services, consulting services in respect to mortgage financings and construction supervisory services.
-In accordance with the compensation and services agreement, we paid a fee of \$2.67 million to Majestic in 2014 (and will pay a fee of \$2.54 million in 2015) for the provision of these services.
+In accordance with the compensation and services agreement, we paid a fee of \$2,504,295 to Majestic in 2016, which included \$1,057,487 for property management services.
+In 2017, we will pay Majestic \$1,518,825 and in addition, for its property management services, will pay 1.5% and 2.0% of the rental payments (including tenant reimbursements) actually received by us from net lease tenants and operating lease tenants, respectively.
+We will not pay Majestic property management fees with respect to properties managed by third parties.
+Based on our property portfolio at December 31, 2016, we estimate that the property management fee in 2017 will be approximately \$1.2 million.
 Majestic is wholly owned by the vice chairman of our board, and certain of our part-time officers, including our part-time named executive officers, are officers of, and receive compensation from, Majestic.

-Pursuant to the compensation and services agreement we also paid Majestic \$186,000 in 2014 (and will pay \$186,000 in 2015) as reimbursement for our share of direct office expenses, including rent, telephone, postage, computer services, internet usage and supplies.
-In 2014, our part-time officers and employees occupy space in an office building that as of December 31, 2014, was owned by a subsidiary of Gould Investors.
-The rent expense for this space is included in the \$186,000 expenditure.
+Pursuant to the compensation and services agreement, we also paid Majestic \$196,000 in 2016 (and will pay \$215,600 in 2017) as reimbursement for our share of direct office expenses, including rent, telephone, postage, computer services, internet usage and supplies.